Elijah Johnson (Home and Away): Storylines

 Leah thinks that Elijah finds life in Summer Bay too quiet as there is not enough missionary work to take on.
 When Elijah hears that there is a crisis in West Danmar, Africa, he decides to leave and offer his services.
 Leah refuses to wait for Elijah and ends their relationship.
 Elijah returns to Summer Bay and brings home a new wife Grace and her son Thabo.
 It becomes apparent that Elijah has married Grace so she can enter Australia to seek medical help for Thabo, who is seriously ill.
 Leah is upset with Elijah and decides not to continue with their relationship while he is married to Grace.
 Elijah tells Leah that he loves her but she tells Elijah she cannot allow herself to be hurt by him again.
 Morag soon discovers the truth and warns Elijah that he is being irresponsible.
 Elijah decides to consummate his relationship with Grace, to try to make her happy.
 He soon realises he cannot be happy with her.
 Thabo's illness deteriorates and he dies.
 Grace is reported to the authorities and deported back to Africa.
-Elijah loses his faith and quit the church to start working at the Bayside Mission.
+Elijah loses his faith and quits the church to start working at the Bayside Mission.

 Elijah tries to help out Billy McVeigh (Dallas Bigelow) who arrives for shelter at the Bayside Mission.
 Elijah realises Billy was abused when he was younger and tries to help.
 Billy attacks Elijah which sees him end up in hospital.
 Billy is later arrested but accuses Elijah of indecent assault, but Elijah later talks to Billy and they agree to drop the charges against one another.
 Elijah is annoyed when his best friend, Miles begins a relationship with Leah.
-Elijah eventually accepts that Leah wants to be with Miles and they all become again.
+Elijah eventually accepts that Leah wants to be with Miles and they all become friends again.
 Elijah later helps Laura Carmody (Roxanne Wilson) with her fundraiser and the two become close.
 They decide to date each other and soon become serious.
 A few weeks later, Elijah presumes Laura wants him to propose to her.
 When he confronts her, she reveals that she thought he was going to propose and they admit it is not for them.
 Laura decides she wants to return to New York, leaving Elijah behind.
 Elijah's feelings for Leah later resurface.
 Miles finds out and ends their friendship, but acknowledges Elijah before he leaves the Bay.